argoproj/argo-workflows/docs/releasing.md

 2. Hope for few merge conflicts!

+    A merge conflict during cherry-picking usually means the commit is based on another commit that should be cherry-picked first.
+In case of a merge conflict, you can undo the cherry-picking by `git cherry-pick --abort` and revisit the list of commits to make sure the prior commits are cherry-picked as well.

 3. Once done cherry-picking, push the release branch to ensure the branch can build and all tests pass.

 ### 3. Prepare the Release